 Without denying that salvific union with Christ leads to a joyous personal relationship and the fulfillment of a psychological need, neither of those can be one’s ultimate motive in seeking such a union.
 Our fundamental reason to repent must be ad maiorem Dei gloriam: for the greater glory of God.1 Obedience to God and to His gospel must be motivated within our souls by the apprehension that He is completely worthy of our obedience, an obedience we have completely failed to give Him.
 We ought to obey Him—even if hell is our destination (cf. Rom.
 9:3)—simply because He is worthy to be obeyed and glorified in our obedience, not because we expect future reward.
 His glory ought to be an end rather than a mere means; human happiness ought to be strictly subsidiary.

 This preeminent aim for God’s glory ought to characterize all our actions, not merely our pursuit of salvation.
 For instance, our motivation to help a neighbor in need should not be that our neighbor is our highest end, for God is.
 Likewise, our motive to support our family through material gain should not be that our family is our highest end, for God is.
-And the same goes with the extended family of race.
+And the same goes with the extended families that our ethnic and racial groups are.
 We have obligations to love and benefit our people, our “kinsmen according to the flesh,” yet these obligations, to be morally situated, must be subordinated to our love for God, as He is our summum bonum.
 There will sometimes be conflicts between these lesser goods and the Good Himself, such as when family members entice us to sin, but ordinarily we serve God precisely through our service unto the natural relations He has given us.
 At times we must oppose father and mother for Jesus’s sake, since they are lesser loves than God Himself (Matt.
 10:34-37), but in the natural course of events, where family members have not sinfully disrupted God’s order by making familial allegiance supersede God’s claims upon us, we show our love for God primarily through our love for family.
 Jesus Himself castigated the Pharisees for encouraging children to “serve God” by denying provisions for their own fathers and mothers; He rightly saw such a moral imbalance as a denial of the fifth commandment (Matt.
 15:3-6).
 We likewise need to strike this balance concerning race, seeing it as an important moral end, yet not the highest one.

 Such a balanced kinist view of race and God’s glory is entirely lost on unbelieving white nationalists, who interpret this exaltation of God’s glory as egalitarian.
 Witness, again, Gregory Hood’s article on the subject: